ThomasKur/IntuneDocumentation/README.md

  - Apple VPP
  - Device Categories
  - Exchange Connector
+ - Application Configuration
+ - PowerShell Scripts

 # Usage

-Download the DocumentIntune.ps1 file and execute it with PowerShell.exe:
+Download the Template.docx and the DocumentIntune.ps1 file and execute it with PowerShell.exe:

 ``` powershell